 With a sharp chef's knife, split the live lobster in half lengthwise.
 Start with the head side and work the knife back toward the tail.
-Starting with the head end kills the lobster instantly.
+Starting with the head end, the process kills the lobster instantly.

-Brush the lobster with olive oil and bake in the oven for 15 minutes.
+Brush the lobster with olive oil and bake in the preheated oven for 15 minutes.

 Make the Béchamel Sauce

-In a small skillet or saucepan, make a roux by melting the butter and adding the flour.
-Cook until it is blond, about 3 to 4 minutes.
+In a small skillet or saucepan, make a roux by melting the butter and adding the flour one spoonful at a time.
+Mix vigorously until all flour is in the saucepan and cook until it is blonde or caramel in color, about 3 to 4 minutes.

 Make the Thermidor

-In a small frying pan, add the wine, sherry, 1 cup lobster stock (or whatever stock you are using), shallots, and tarragon and boil it down until it is thick, almost a glaze.
+In a small frying pan, add the wine, sherry, 1 cup of lobster stock, shallots, and tarragon and boil it down until it is thick in consistency, almost like a glaze.

-Add this glaze to the béchamel sauce and stir well to combine.
+Add this glaze to the béchamel sauce you've previously made and stir well to combine.

 Add the dry mustard and some salt to taste.
-Cook until the sauce is thickened, then add the lobster and mix well.
+Cook until the sauce is thickened and remove from heat.